brunorijsman/dske-python/docs/user-guide.md

 ## Topology file

 We first need a topology YAML file which describes the topology of the network.
-It lists the names of the DSKE clients (clients for short) and the DSKE security hubs (hubs for short).
+It lists the names of
+the DSKE security hubs (hubs for short), the DSKE clients (clients for short), and the encryptors.
+.

 The repository contains an example `topology.yaml` file: